 Every IT professional has had a case where, had they simply had access to a remote user’s system, they could have solved a problem in a fraction of the time it took them to do so without it.
-Going back and forth with a user over the phone and trying to visualize what they are experiencing on their end not only leaves room for error and misunderstanding, but it’s also frustrating and time consuming for all parties.
-To make remote user troubleshooting more efficient and help users get back up and running as quickly as possible, ControlUp Edge DX has created multiple ways to remotely access a user’s computer.
+Going back and forth with a user over the phone and trying to visualize what they are experiencing on their end not only leaves room for error and misunderstanding, but it’s also frustrating and time-consuming for all parties.
+To make remote user support and troubleshooting more efficient and help users get back up and running as quickly as possible, ControlUp Edge DX has created multiple ways to remotely access a user’s computer.

-The feature in Edge DX that allows you access and help remote workers uses the same agent that it uses to gather information from the endpoint.
+The feature in Edge DX that allows you to access and help remote workers uses the same agent that it uses to gather information from the endpoint.
 This means that your users do not need to install any additional software or reconfigure the device’s firewalls, and that it supports Windows, macOS, Linux, and thin client OSes.
 To ensure the security and privacy of users, all traffic passed between the systems is fully encrypted.

 Today’s desktops are graphically oriented with most applications being graphically based.
 As such, being able to mirror an end-user’s experience can greatly reduce frustration when trying to resolve issues.
 Remotely viewing a user’s desktop can be used for mundane tasks, such as being able to help a user locate an item on the dashboard, viewing an application behaving in an unexpected manner, even just assisting them with using an application or if needed you can use keyboard and mouse interactions with a remote desktop to further investigate or solve an issue.